Rajikshank/weather-app-lsf_interview/README.md

 ## ✨ Features

-* 🌍 **Geolocation Fetching** — Automatically detect your location and fetch local weather.
+* 🌍 **Geolocation Fetching** — Automatically detect your location and fetch local weather using geolocation API and fallback to default location if geolocation not available or blocked by the user.
 * 🔍 **Search & History** — Search other cities and store recent searches in local storage.
 * ☀️🌙 **Day & Night Modes** — Dynamic icons and backgrounds based on time of day.
 * 🌧️ **Ambient Effects & Music** — Rain, snow, and clear-day backround ambient effect with matching background audio (rain,snow).